SerenityOS/serenity/ReadMe.md

 * Various desktop apps & games
 * Color themes

+## How do I read the documentation?

+Man pages are browsable outside of SerenityOS under [Base/usr/share/man](https://github.com/SerenityOS/serenity/tree/master/Base/usr/share/man).

+When running SerenityOS you can use `man` for the terminal interface, or `help` for the GUI interface.

 ## How do I build and run this?

 See the [SerenityOS build instructions](https://github.com/SerenityOS/serenity/blob/master/Documentation/BuildInstructions.md)